yaal-coop/canaille/doc/backends.rst

 Canaille comes with a lightweight inmemory backend by default.
 This backend is only for test purpose and should not be used in production environments.

-It is used when the ``BACKENDS`` configuration parameter is unset or empty.
+It is used by default when no other backend is configured.

 SQL
 ===